Warning The Dorchester Market Car Boot Fund is open from 9am on Monday 9 September and closes at 11:59pm on Sunday 27 October 2024.

 • demonstrate good management, be constituted, have written policies, hold regular management committee meetings and be able to provide up to date accounts

-• demonstrate a need for their project that will result in a community benefit
+• demonstrate the need for your project and how the community will benefit

 What we can fund

-• costs associated with out-of-pocket expenses for volunteers i.e. travel
+• costs associated with out-of-pocket expenses for volunteers such as travel

 • capital expenditure such as equipment, improvements to buildings